The Big Fat Experiment

 We’ve also seen that calipers also tend to underestimate body fat – although the difference varies by person depending on individual fat distribution.
 Calipers will tend to underestimate your body fat level particularly if you carry fat where calipers don’t pinch, such as in your deep gut and your hips.

-The DXA scan is the only scan that actually is able to detect the composition of your entire body, head to toe, instead of using a formula.
-As a result, the DXA scan is able to offer the most accurate and precise measurement - as well as the most useful way to track your progress!
+The DEXA scan is the only scan that actually is able to detect the composition of your entire body, head to toe, instead of using a formula.
+As a result, the DEXA scan is able to offer the most accurate and precise measurement - as well as the most useful way to track your progress!